Potential to Build Wealth, While Doing Good

 Although still very new, the Qualified Opportunity Zones Program has an extremely exciting outlook for investors.
 Here is what investors should know:

 - The program allows people to re-invest realized capital gains from the sale of their real estate or other assets into a Qualified Opportunity Fund, which will attempt to go towards the betterment of low-income communities.

-- Investing realized gains into Qualified Opportunity Zones (QOFs) provides individuals with an opportunity to defer capital gains taxes and qualify for a step-up in basis by 10%, as long as they hang on to the QOF investment for at least five years.
+- Investing realized gains into Qualified Opportunity Funds (QOFs) provides individuals with an opportunity to defer capital gains taxes and qualify for a step-up in basis by 10%, as long as they hang on to the QOF investment for at least five years.
 The basis in their original asset could increase by an additional 5% if they hold the QOF investment for at least seven years, meaning the investor could exclude up to 15% of their original realized gain from taxation.

 - If an investor holds the QOF investment for at least 10 years, they could be eligible for a permanent exclusion from having the gains on their QOF investment taxed when they sell their QOF investment.

 - The program can be combined with other tax credit and tax deferral programs such as New Market Tax Credits and 1031 Exchanges.